LRAP Program Description

 LSC, in its sole discretion, will determine whether “good cause” has been established, but will use the following guidelines when determining whether good cause exists:

-- Death of the participating attorney (for which any reasonable notice from the PA’s employer or others is sufficient to meet the petition requirement above);
+i.
+Death of the participating attorney (for which any reasonable notice from the participating attorney’s employer or others is provided);

-- Short- or long-term disability, or serious illness/injury of the participating attorney that results in voluntary resignation from or change in employment status with the LSC grantee that employs the participating attorney;
+ii.
+Short- or long-term disability, or serious illness/injury of the participating attorney that results in voluntary resignation from, or change in employment status with, the LSC grantee that employs the participating attorney;

-- Voluntary resignation from employment in order to voluntarily relocate to be closer to family, a spouse’s job, or otherwise; or
+iii.
+Voluntary resignation from employment to voluntarily relocate to be closer to family, a spouse’s job, or otherwise;

-- Voluntary resignation from employment to care for an infant or child.
+iv.
+Voluntary resignation from employment to care for an infant or child;

-The LRAP application process is an electronic process.
-Please visit LRAP’s How to Apply page for instructions on how to complete your application.
+The LRAP application process is a fully electronic process.
+Please visit LRAP’s How to Apply page for instructions before completing

 A completed application includes:

-- The electronic submittal of the Application form with all appropriate boxes checked (failure to check all appropriate boxes will result in ineligibility for the program); and
+• The electronic submittal of the Application form with all appropriate boxes checked (failure to check all appropriate boxes will

-Participating attorneys must update their individual GrantEase grantee profile whenever there is a change to personal information, including name, address, phone number and email address, and the participating attorney must notify LRAP@lsc.gov within five (5) business day of make any changes.
+Participating attorneys must update their individual GrantEase grantee profile whenever there is a change to personal information, including name, address, phone number and email address, and the participating attorney must notify LRAP@lsc.gov within five (5) business days of making any changes.